swcarpentry/shell-novice/06-find.md

 The Unix shell is older than most of the people who use it.
-It has survived so long because it is one of the most productive programming environments ever created&mdash;maybe even *the* most productive.
+It has survived so long because it is one of the most productive programming environments ever created --- maybe even *the* most productive.
 Its syntax may be cryptic, but people who have mastered it can experiment with different commands interactively, then use what they have learned to automate their work.
 Graphical user interfaces may be better at the